 During the 2008 Global Financial Crisis, the BSE Sensex plunged from over 20,000 to nearly 8,000 within a year, marking one of the worst bear markets in Indian history.
 It was caused due to the collapse of major financial institutions and a severe liquidity crisis.

 Bear markets can be classified into two types: secular and cyclical.
-A secular bear market represents long-term economic conditions in the stock market, often caused by domestic policies, and can have long-lasting effects on an economy.
+A secular bear market represents long-term economic conditions in the stock markets, often caused by domestic policies, and can have long-lasting effects on an economy.
 These bear markets can last for years, even decades, and are characterized by prolonged periods of economic stagnation or slow growth.

-One of the 10 things you should know about a bear market is how it differs from a market correction.
+One of the 10 things you should know about bear markets is how it differs from a market correction.
 While both indicate falling stock prices, they vary significantly in terms of severity, duration, and impact on investor sentiment.
 Understanding this distinction is crucial for navigating market volatility and the bull and bear market cycles effectively.

 A market correction refers to a short-term decline in stock prices, typically between 10% and 20% from recent highs.
 Corrections occur frequently and are considered a natural part of market fluctuations, often caused by profit booking, interest rate hikes, economic instability, or geopolitical uncertainties.